hardbyte/python-can/doc/interfaces/socketcan.rst

 to ensure usage of SocketCAN Linux API.
 The most important differences are:

 - usage of SocketCAN BCM for periodic messages scheduling;
-- filtering of CAN messages on Linux kernel level.
+- filtering of CAN messages on Linux kernel level;
+- usage of nanosecond timings form the kernel.

 .. autoclass:: can.interfaces.socketcan.SocketcanBus
     :members: